 In about the middle of 1985 I decided I didn’t like the way things were going in the N.H.S., so Marion and I decided on a change of career.
-I should explain that Marion was also a senior hospital administrator but had had to give up work in 1982 due to heart problems which she still has to this day.
-She now has two artificial metal heart valves, it is like sitting next to a ticking bomb sometimes, but she is still the most jolly, happy and optimistic person I have ever met.
+I should explain that Marion was also a senior hospital administrator but had had to give up work in 1982 due to heart problems.
 We decided to buy a shop in Telford where Marion’s son, by her first marriage, lived with his family.
 A wool shop came up for sale and we bought it and changed it into a “chippy” (I love chips so it seemed like a good idea) We moved up in January 1986.
 We came by ambulance as I still wasn’t too good on motorways without Kevin – he inspired me with total confidence – The trip was as easy as falling off a log, I had improved much, much more than I had realised.
 Things were on the up and up and life was really very pleasant again.

 We opened the shop in March 1986.
 Life was good again.
 After a further few months of reinforcing my self-exposure I soon adjusted to my new life.
 I could do anything I wanted – go to restaurants, the cinema, shopping, drives in the country etc. Everything I attempted I could do without any anxiety or fear.